apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.numberToString.md

 It returns the formatted number string to the `successCallback` with a properties object as a parameter.
 That object should have a `value` property with a String value.

-If there is an error formatting the number, then the `errorCallback` is invoked with a GlobalizationError object as a parameter.
-The expected code for this error is GlobalizationError.FORMATTING\_ERROR.
+If there is an error formatting the number, then the `errorCallback` is invoked with a `GlobalizationError` object as a parameter.
+The expected code for this error is `GlobalizationError.FORMATTING\_ERROR`.

 `options.type` can be 'decimal', 'percent', or 'currency'.
 The default options are `{type:'decimal'}`.
 The `options` parameter is optional.